Ajy-Anikan/Devops-project-1/README.md

 # Devops-project-1
-This is my personal taks on peacticing Devops.
+This is my personal tasks on practicing Devops.